Nov 26, 2019

 Pennsylvania Supreme Court Rejects Fluctuating Work Week Method The PA Supreme Court ruled that the “Fluctuating

-Since joining FDPK, Ruairi has worked primarily on the firm’s retiree health class action cases and is happy to have the opportunity to help protect the rights of working people.
-He is admitted to practice law before the courts of Pennsylvania, the United States District Court for the Western District of Pennsylvania, the United States District Court for the Northern District of Ohio, and the Third Circuit Court of Appeals.
+Ruairi McDonnell is an associate practicing in Feinstein Doyle Payne & Kravec, LLC’s class action litigation group since 2014.
+Ruairi is admitted to practice law before the courts of Pennsylvania, the United States District Court for the Western District of Pennsylvania, the United States District Court for the Northern District of Ohio, and the Third and Sixth Circuit Courts of Appeals.

-Ruairi received his law degree from the University of Pittsburgh in 2013, where he was a research editor for the Law Review.
-Ruairi authored a yet to be published student note on application of the standing and political question doctrines in the case of Al-Aulaqi v.
+Ruairi earned his J.D. from the University of Pittsburgh School of Law in 2013.
+He served as a Research Editor on the University’s Law Review, where he published the Note The Vice of Prudence: Judicial Abstention and the Case of Al-Aulaqi v.
 Obama.
-He was also a recipient of the Donald I. Moritz Scholarship.
-Ruairi co-authored The Constitutional Limitations of Public Employee Pension Legislation, Revisited, The Public Lawyer, Summer 2017 (with William T. Payne, Esq. and Joel R. Hurt, Esq.)
+He recently co-authored The Constitutional Limitations of Public Employee Pension Legislation, Revisited, The Public Lawyer, Summer 2017 (with William T. Payne, Esq. and Joel R. Hurt, Esq.)